astroport-fi/astroport-classic-api/README.md

 - npm install
 - npm run dev

-Secrets
-- add this as a secret in github actions
-- MONGODB_URL = ""

 Adding new env variables (non-secrets)
 - add to .env.development or .env.production
 - add to serverless.yml - provider.environment.NEW_ENV_VAR